MicrosoftDocs/ai-builder/ai-builder-docs/create-text-classification-model.md

 ms.reviewer: v-aangie
 ---

-# Create a category classification model
+# Create a category classification custom model

 Now that you have your training data in Microsoft Dataverse, you can create a new model and configure it.